 Below are screenshots of the public comment registration form, showing the required fields.

 What to know before you go

 Transportation and parking at City Hall

-- You can park in the Willard Garage connected to City Hall on Lakeside Avenue.
-Cost is $3.50 for the first hour.
+- Parking is free for Monday night City Council meetings on the top deck of the Willard Garage after 5 p.m.
+The Willard garage is connected to City Hall on Lakeside Avenue.
+At other times, the cost for using the garage is $3.50 for the first hour.
 Each additional half hour is $1.50, with a maximum cost of $10.
 To find a Greater Cleveland RTA Bus Route, use GCRTA’s “Plan a Trip” feature found at http://www.riderta.com/routes.

 - There is a bicycle rack on the east side of City Hall, just past the FREE stamp.

 - To get into City Hall, you will need a driver’s license or other current identification card.

 - At the security desk, tell the officer you are going to City Council chambers, which is located on the second floor.